 “Clothing manufacturers are just making more clothing than we can even wear and we’re increasing at an unsustainable rate,” says Kathryn Horvath, an associate with the Waste is Out of Fashion campaign at the nonprofit organization Public Interest Research Group.
 “It’s important to cut the issues of overproduction and overconsumption and really take a step back and think about the impact that our fashion choices have on the environment.”

-Fortunately, there are ways to avoid giving in to overconsumption and reducing the associated environmental harms.
+Fortunately, there are ways to avoid giving in to overconsumption and reducing your carbon footprint.
 By keeping clothes for longer, donating them, and disposing of them sustainably, you can reduce the significant emissions and pollution of water, air, and soil associated with clothing manufacturing.

 What is the environmental impact of fashion waste?

 Large-scale clothing and shoe production breeds various environmental harms.
-This is most apparent at the production phase, since the industry’s energy-intensive methods and complex supply chains contribute between 8% and 10% of the world’s carbon emissions—more than the aviation and shipping industries combined.5
+During production, the industry’s energy-intensive methods and complex supply chains contribute 8-10% of global carbon emissions.
+This is more than the emissions from aviation and shipping combined.5

 The vast majority of these emissions occur in manufacturing, because the process demands loads of energy at factories in nations such as China, India, and Bangladesh, which largely burn fossil fuels for electricity generation.6,7 By 2030, textile production could produce 2.7 billion metric tons of carbon emissions annually.8 That’s a stark increase compared to around 1.3 billion tons in 2015.9 For reference, total U.S. carbon emissions reached around 6 billion metric tons in 2022.10